Best Chargeback Help for Card-Not-Present Merchants

 You can split the science of managing customer disputes into two main components: prevention and representment.
 The latter is focused on what happens after you receive a chargeback.
 Prevention, however, covers a wider scope.
 Chargeback prevention includes steps you can take for immediate relief, plus long-term efforts to prevent chargebacks in the future.

-Regardless if we’re talking about prevention or representment, you should judge all chargeback professionals on three key offers they bring to the table: information, experience, and expertise.
+Regardless of whether we’re talking about prevention or representment, you should judge all chargeback professionals on three key offers they bring to the table: information, experience, and expertise.

 At Chargebacks911, chargebacks are our job: we do this every day.
 We’re constantly developing new tools to help you prevent disputes.
 We’re experts at creating chargeback responses that win reversals.
 We’re on-call when you need solutions to post-transactional fraud or other threats to your business.